Chives (Allium schoenoprasum)

 This herb only became popular in the 19th century after growing wild all over Europe and North America.

 The pink flowers can be eaten and can be divided into florets and sprinkled across food.
+The bulbs of chives have a delicate onion like flavor with a hint of garlic..

 Chives have a slightly garlicky and delicate onion-like aroma.

 Chives are a hardy plant that can survive cold winters and will cope with drought and wet weather.
 They are a perennial that will regrow after cuttings.
-Chives will grow in early spring, sprouting a slightly mauve coloured flower.
+Chives will grow in early spring, sprouting a slightly mauve colored flower.

 When the flower begins to die and before the seeds form trim the entire plant.